fvafrCU/document/cran-comments.md

 Dear CRAN Team,
-this is a resubmission of package 'document'.
+this is a resubmission of package 'document', version 3.0.2.
 I have added the following changes:

 * Patched failing "CRAN Package Check Results for Package document".
-* Skipping most tests (for CRAN).
+* Skipping most tests on CRAN.

 Please upload to CRAN.
 Best, Andreas Dominik